Best Restaurants Near Petco Park: 2026 Picks

 The lay of the land

 Neighborhood-wise, Padres stadium is in Downtown San Diego, and more specifically East Village.
 It is adjacent to the Gaslamp Quarter (please don’t let your dad call it the Gaslight).
 Nearby and gastronomically exceptional is Little Italy, the cultural dining center of San Diego.
-Don’t let all the little red, white and green flags mislead you, Little Italy is home to much more that its outstanding Italian food.
+Don’t let all the little red, white and green flags mislead you, Little Italy is home to much more than its outstanding Italian food.
 Little Italy has an incredible Game Day vibe, throngs of Padres-faithful and out-of-towners mixing and mingling.
-Your must-visit best-bets in Little Italy include the fresh seafood at Ironside Fish, Crack Shack, Bottlecraft, Ballast Point, Nolita, Craft & Commerce, the Saturday Farmers Market, Pappaleccho gelato, Juniper & Ivy, Herb & Wood and its market, a sandwich from Mona Lisa, a pastry from Solunto, and a burger and a beer at the iconic Waterfront dive bar.
+Your must-visit best-bets in Little Italy include the fresh seafood at Ironside Fish, Bottlecraft, Ballast Point, Nolita, Craft & Commerce, the Saturday Farmers Market, Pappalecco gelato, Juniper & Ivy, Herb & Wood and its market, a sandwich from Mona Lisa, a pastry from Solunto, and a burger and a beer at the iconic Waterfront dive bar.
 The list goes on, you can really not go wrong here.
 Other neighborhoods surrounding Petco Park include the Marina District, home to Seaport Village with some nice dining options on the water and Headquarters with Puesto, Eddie V’s, Cheesecake Factory.
 But the recommendations that follow focus predominantly in Petco Park’s neighborhood of East Village.

 See also our recommendations for nearby Breakfast and Brunch.